Professor Lisa Kervin

 - Google Scholar

 Lisa brings to the Centre experience as Chief Investigator on seven ARC Discovery Projects involving children and digital technologies, including a project on adult-child interactions during digital experiences and how tablet technologies develop young children’s imaginative play.
-She has led the Play, Pedagogy and Curriculum research group for Early Start since 2016.
+She is currently Research Director for Early Start and led the Play, Pedagogy and Curriculum research group since 2016.
 In 2016, Lisa was awarded an Australian Literacy Educator’s Association medal for services to literacy locally, nationally and internationally.
 She has published more than 70 journal articles and 30 book chapters.